tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client might offer shares for several elliptic curves or multiple FFDHE groups.
 The key_exchange values for each KeyShareEntry MUST by generated independently.
-Clients MUST NOT offer multiple KeyShareEntry values for the same group.
-Clients MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+Clients MUST NOT offer multiple KeyShareEntry values for the same key exchange method.
+Clients MUST NOT offer any KeyShareEntry values for key exchange methods not listed in the client's "supported_kems" extension.
 Servers MAY check for violations of these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.

 If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry.
 This value MUST correspond to the KeyShareEntry value offered by the client that the server has selected for the negotiated key exchange.
-Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension.
+Servers MUST NOT send a KeyShareEntry for any method not indicated in the "supported_kems" extension.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]